sherwinhlee/robotics/README.md

 - The Windows computer #2 (**"windows2"**) contains the *Resolume Arena* software for projecting Mcity onto the lab floor from its six projectors.

 ### Instructions
-1. Undock the desired create robot from the wall charger, place it on the floor of the SRL experimental area, and point it directly at the south wall.
+1. Undock the desired create robot from the wall charger, place it on the floor of the SRL experimental area, and point it directly at the south wall (where I-90 is).
 2. Open *Motive* on windows1 and load the most recent calibration file.
 3. Identify the create in *Motive*, select its markers, and right-click to create a rigid body.
 Name the rigid body "create#" with the # replaced by the create number.
 4. Turn on the lab floor projectors and open *Resolume Arena* on windows2.
 Load the Mcity map from the right-hand side 'Files' pane and drag the image to the top-left cell under "Column 1."
 Scale/position the image accordingly.
 Projection display settings can be configured in Output > Advanced.